zksig/docs/docs/agreement-creation/overview.md

 - Encrypted Encryption Key
 - Zero Knowledge Proof of Valid Agreement

-This information is sent to the zksig API where it is verified and stored.
+This information is sent to the zkSig API where it is verified and stored.

 ## In-Browser